WHY SHEARING IS GOOD FOR ALPACAS AND SHEEP

 While shearing is obviously recommended, it is not enough to arrive with your shearing scissors and embark on this exercise without being aware of some upstream rules that contribute to its efficiency and to the well-being of the animal to be shorn.

-The sheared animal should be set up by the breeder so that there is no need to use force to hold it.
-If the sheep or alpaca feels confident and free to move around, it will remain calm during the shearing (which should remain relatively fast anyway).
+The sheared animal should be set up by the breeder so that there is no risk of injury, not only for the animal but also for the shearer.
+If the sheep or alpaca feels confident, it will remain calm during the shearing (which should remain relatively fast anyway).
 A good shearing should also take place when the animal is fasting to prevent the stomach from compressing the lungs and thus making the position uncomfortable.

 QUESTION OF TIMING